vais-ral/CIL-Docs/docs/buildandtestautomation.rst

     #build and upload
     bash <(curl -L https://raw.githubusercontent.com/vais-ral/CCPi-VirtualMachine/master/scripts/jenkins-build.sh)

+.. note:: Note that repository url ends with `.git` suffix.
+    Otherwise notification from github are ignored.
+.. note:: *Check out to specific local branch*
+    settings ensures that branch is identified e.g. as refs/heads/master.
+This is used to determine whether and how to upload binaries. master branch are uploaded, non-master branch (pull requests) are built only.
 .. note:: bash <(curl ...) calls universal script, see Section bellow.

 In Github project -> Settings -> Webhooks